-Six Flags is one of those special treat places, which makes it a great Spring Break spot.
-There’s extra stuff happening March 7 -22.
-Lots of live music from local artists on multiple stages, karaoke and lip-synching competitions, and extended park hours of 10am to 10pm.
-Six Flags has rides for all ages, and if you want to know before you go, check out kids rides and a ride height list here.
-And we’ve got a guide to Six Flags for in-betweeners (too big for the small rides, too small for the big rides).
+Six Flags is definitely a “special treat” place, which makes it a great Spring Break activity.
+There’s extra stuff planned for March 11–20: lots of live music from local artists on multiple stages, karaoke and lip-synching competitions, and extended park hours from 11am to 9pm daily.
+Six Flags has rides for all ages—check out a list of kids rides and the ride height list before you go.
+And have a look at our post on Six Flags for in-betweeners (too big for the small rides, too small for the big rides).

 Destination: FAIR PARK

-Why not organize a day out around Fair Park this Spring Break?
-Texas Discovery Gardens is doing a come-and-go week of crafting and nature experiences 10am-3:30pm daily, March 16-20.
+Why not organize a day out at Fair Park this Spring Break?
+Texas Discovery Gardens will have daily special activities and nature experiences from 11am–3pm, March 14–18.
+See link for schedule.

-You can also hit up the Children’s Aquarium for stingray petting and Nemo-spotting.
-Check out their feeding schedule as soon as you arrive because the kids will want to see piranhas and sharks having lunch.
-After, mosey over to the Leonhart Lagoon with your own picnic lunch while the kids run around on that sea serpent sculpture thing.
-Fair Park has so many great photo ops, and it’s nice to walk around there without State Fair crowds!
-Gates are open daily from 6am-11pm.
+You can also visit the recently-reopened Children’s Aquarium for stingray petting and Nemo spotting.
+Afterwards, mosey over to Leonhardt Lagoon with a picnic lunch while the kids run around on that sea serpent sculpture thing.
+Fair Park has so many great photo ops, and it’s nice to walk around without State Fair crowds.
+Gates are open daily from 6am–9pm.
+(Enter through Gate 5.)

 Destination: ST. PATRICK’S DAY

-St. Patrick’s Day aligns with Spring Break this year, so we’ve got some extra festivities for those of you who like to pinch.
-There’s the annual Dallas St. Patrick’s Parade and Festival on March 14.
-With 90+ floats and 125,000+ people wearing green, it’s the biggest St. Patty’s celebration in the Southwest.
-The parade kicks off at 11 am and follows a 2-mile route, so tailgating opportunities abound (parade route street closures begin at 9 am).
+St. Patrick’s Day aligns with Spring Break, so we’ve got extra festivities for those of you who like to pinch.
+There’s the annual Dallas St. Patrick’s Parade and Festival on March 12.
+With 90+ floats and 125,000+ people wearing green, it’s the biggest St. Pat’s celebration in the Southwest.
+The parade kicks off at 11am and follows a 2-mile route, so tailgating opportunities abound.
+(Parade route street closures begin at 9am.)

 Destination: FORT WORTH